cornellrocketryteam/build_framework/README.md

 ```
 From here, you have a variety of options to run tests:
  - `make <test>` will compile the given test from the `tests` directory
- - `make tests` will compile all of your tests and run them automatically, outputting the results to the terminal
+ - `make all_tests` will compile all of your tests and run them automatically, outputting the results to the terminal